NCEAS/metacat/CONTRIBUTING.md

 Feature branches are named with a prefix of `feature` and should include the issue number and a short descriptive label reflecting their purpose.
 For example, `feature-1456-new-search` would be a branch name for a feature related to a new search tool.
-Feature branches are generally created from the current `develop` branch, and, after review and approval, would be merged back into the `develop` branchin preparation for release testing.
+Feature branches are generally created from the current `develop` branch, and, after review and approval, would be merged back into the `develop` branch in preparation for release testing.

 All feature branches should be frequently merged with changes from `develop` to ensure that the feature branch stays up to date with other features that have